dannynoonan/transcript-playground/README.md

 cp .env.example .env
 ```

 Assign values to all vars in newly created `.env` file.
-These will be exposed within project modules as `settings` props defined in `app/config.py`.
+These vars will be exposed within project modules as `settings` props defined in `app/config.py`.
 If you build and run with `docker` (as opposed to running locally via `uvicorn`) then these props will also be substituted into your `docker-compose.yml` file.

+Defaults are suggested for several properties, but you will need to assign your own Elasticsearch and Postgres credentials.

+Also note that when using the `docker-compose.yml` setup that `HOST`-type properties should be assigned to docker container names, rather than being set to `localhost`.

 ## Data source configuration

-Both Elasticsearch and Postgres require either local installation and setup or docker installation and setup.
+Elasticsearch and Postgres require either local installation and setup or docker installation and setup.
 Both approaches will generate user credentials that can be assigned to corresponding `.env` vars.

 ### Elasticsearch